dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 error for now, we have the option to allow it, perhaps with some restrictions, in a future version of Dart.*

+A compile-time error occurs if an extension type has a non-extension superinterface whose transitive alias expansion is a type variable, a deferred type, the type `dynamic`, the type `void`, the type `Null`, any function type, or any type of the form `T?` or `FutureOr<T>`.

+*Note that it is not an error to have `implements int` and similar platform types, and it is not an error to have `implements T` where `T` is a type that denotes a `sealed`, `final`, or `base` class in a different library, or `T` is an enumerated type.*

 A compile-time error occurs if an extension type is used as a superinterface of a class, mixin, or enum declaration, or if an extension type is used in a mixin application as a superclass or as a mixin.